dbt-labs/docs.getdbt.com/website/docs/terms/dag.md

 A DAG is a **D**irected **A**cyclic **G**raph, a type of graph whose nodes are directionally related to each other and don’t form a directional closed loop.
 In the practice of analytics engineering, DAGs are often used to visually represent the relationships between your data models.

 While the concept of a DAG originated in mathematics and gained popularity in computational work, DAGs have found a home in the modern data world.
-They offer a great way to visualize data pipelines and <Term id="data-lineage">lineage</Term>, as well as offer an easy way to understand dependencies between data models.
+They offer a great way to visualize data pipelines and <Term id="data-lineage">lineage</Term>, and they offer an easy way to understand dependencies between data models.

 ## DAG use cases and best practices